mlynch1985/terraform/custom-modules-examples/asg/README.md

 ## Optional Input Variables

-- `desired_capacity` - The desired capacity of the auto scaling group.
-Defaults to `1`.
 - `healthcheck_grace_period` - Time in seconds after instance launch before performing healthchecks.
 Defaults to `300`.
 - `healthcheck_type` - Specify `EC2` or `ELB` to determine how healthchecks should be performed.
 Defaults to `EC2`.
 - `iam_instance_profile` - Please specify the iam instance profile name to attach to each EC2 instance.
 Defaults to `""`.